-We paid a distribution of \$1.15 per unit in the second quarter of 2013.
-In July, Simon Property's Board of Directors declared a quarterly common stock dividend for the third quarter of \$1.15 per share.
-The distribution rate on our units is equal to the dividend rate on Simon Property's common stock.
-We must pay a minimum amount of distributions to maintain Simon Property's status as a REIT.
-Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a non-cash expense.
-Our future distributions will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, cash reserves as deemed necessary for capital and operating expenditures, and the amount required to maintain Simon Property's status as a REIT.
+We paid a common stock dividend of \$1.15 per share in the second quarter of 2013.
+In July, our Board of Directors declared a cash dividend of \$1.15 per share of common stock payable on August 30, 2013 to stockholders of record on August 16, 2013.
+We must pay a minimum amount of dividends to maintain our status as a REIT.
+Our dividends typically exceed our net income generated in any given year primarily because of depreciation, which is a non-cash expense.
+Our future dividends and future distributions of the Operating Partnership will be determined by the Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, cash reserves as deemed necessary for capital and operating expenditures, and the amount required to maintain our status as a REIT.